 Peter Fortunato is an award winning writer, performer, ceremony maker, visual artist, and teacher.
 He is the author of four books of poetry: Entering the Mountain, Late Morning: New and Selected Poems, Letters to Tiohero, and A Bell or a Hook, as well as a book for children, Color Me Earth, and the author of the novel, Carnevale.
-Peter’s memoir, Desert Wind: My Life in Qatar, is forthcoming from Cayuga Lake Books.
+Peter’s memoir, Desert Wind: My Life in Qatar, was published by Cayuga Lake Books in April 2023.
 He lives in Ithaca, NY, where he maintains a private counseling practice specializing in hypnosis.

 Peter Fortunato lived and worked in the Persian Gulf emirate of Qatar during an exciting, transformational time for that Muslim nation, as well for him, personally and professionally.
 A poet and a Buddhist, the author taught at the newly opened branch of Weill Cornell Medical College in Qatar’s capital, Doha.
 His memoir is a rich account of the surreal quality of life in this petroleum-wealthy, desert nation.
 Available now on Amazon.

 Praise for Desert Wind: My Life in Qatar

 Readers will be engaged by the author’s vivid evocations and zest for life at the rare intersection of cultural exploration, poetry, psychology, politics, education, spirituality, the thrill of nature, and a sense for the beyond.
 The book is a whole journey in itself!

 The author’s personal account of his life in this desert oasis, and his insatiable appetite to learn about the culture and its people, give us a behind-the-scenes look into his experiences there as a poet, teacher, student, and explorer.